GoogleChrome/developer.chrome.com/site/en/blog/enabling-shared-array-buffer/index.md

 behavior until at least Chrome 103.

 {% Aside %}
-**Update, April 2021**
+**Update, December 2021**

 We've been exploring ways to deploy `Cross-Origin-Resource-Policy` at scale, as cross-origin isolation requires all subresources to explicitly opt-in.
-And we have come up with the idea of going in the opposite direction: a new [COEP "credentialless" mode](/blog/coep-credentialless-origin-trial/) that allows loading resources without the CORP header by stripping all their credentials.
-We are figuring out the details of how it should work, but we hope this will lighten your burden of making sure the subresources are sending the `Cross-Origin-Resource-Policy` header.
+And we have come up with the idea of going in the opposite direction: [a new COEP "credentialless" mode](/blog/coep-credentialless-origin-trial/) that allows loading resources without the CORP header by stripping all their credentials.
+We hope this will lighten your burden of making sure the subresources are sending the `Cross-Origin-Resource-Policy` header.

+Though `credentialless` mode is available on Chrome from version 96, it's not supported by any other browsers yet, this may cause some developers find it challenging to deploy COOP/COEP at this stage.

 Also, it's known that the `Cross-Origin-Opener-Policy: same-origin` header will break integrations that require cross-origin window interactions such as OAuth